 This week, when I went on my routine visit, I took a very different approach for a change, I just sat behind quietly watching them work, without giving my inputs at all..and I realized something very very important:

 I saw that they came on time, did their job properly, left for their lunch break, came back and continued their work and left in the evening..
 They were chatting, laughing, teasing each other, working very playfully … there was chaos in the way they worked, a little bit of indiscipline as well… yes, it slowed down the efficiency a little bit.. but hey, when I think of the best part, one important aspect was missing…STRESS.. they weren’t stressed at all..
 It was as if, they had come there to play, and by-the-way, working and earning an income… The financial motivation worked very little on them.
 For them, their basic pace of life is of utmost importance to them.. their relationships are their highest priority..
 They don’t mind bunking a day or two of work, if their mother is sick, or their family needs help on the farm if they need to go get some firewood from forest.. all that is a high priority.
 And work is fun, where they meet their friends and get to gossip about others in the village.. what a fun way to work?

-And I started thinking, what are we doing under our vision of LIVELIHOOD generation.. are we creating another stressed out workforce in the village, like we all have in the cities?
+And I started thinking, what are we doing under our vision of LIVELIHOOD generation.. are we creating another stressed-out workforce in the village, as we all have in the cities?
 Or are we truly enhancing their lives, without changing their foundation… are we training them to live a more meaningful life, or are we going to them to learn how to live life stress-free?

 It has now become extremely important for me to find the answers for the following questions.. and more!!!

 What is efficiency?
-What is time?
+What is the time?
 What is independence?
 What is life?